christopherhuntley/is135-docs/StagUpBootstrap/Part3.md

     ![](images/part3s3a.png)

     >That actually worked!
-However, before we go on let's deal with the white strip above the Navbar.
+However, before we go on let's deal with the white strip above the navbar.
 We don't want that.

     >The white strip is caused by the `page-header` class applied to the `header`.
 Bootstrap includes special styling for page headers, applying lots of white space to keep them separate from the rest of the page.